jbmyre/ip_manager/README.md

 Pings hosts or entire subnets, from the browser

-The ping functionality only works on linux or osx at the moment.

 Find an open ip on a subnet.

 Material design

 ###Coming soon

- Ping functionality on windows

  Run ping sweeps on as a cron task